stepniewskirafal/SocketProgrammingClientServer/README.md

-# SocketProgramming
+# Socket Programming

-### Description
+## Description
-This program is a simple client/server application based on data (JSON format) transfer with sockets.
+Socket Programming is a client/server application that enables data transfer using sockets.
+The program is designed to facilitate user management and message handling.

-### User management
+## User Management
-The application allows you to create a user and log in.
-The user can also send or check received messages and clear his inbox.
-In addition, the admin can delete users or grant them privileges.
+The application provides functionalities for user creation and login.
+Users can send and check received messages, as well as clear their inbox.
+Additionally, administrators have the privilege to delete users or grant them special privileges.

-### Message management
+## Message Management
-The application allows you to send (and read) private messages (up to 255 characters) between users.
-The unread messages box for users can store up to 5 messages (the admin inbox has unlimited capacity).
-When the limit is reached, the sender receives information about its overflow.
+The application allows users to send private messages to other users, with a maximum limit of 255 characters per message.
+Users have an unread messages box that can store up to 5 messages, while the admin inbox has unlimited capacity.
+When the inbox is full, the sender is notified of the overflow.

-### Commands
+## Commands

-#### For admin:
+### For Admin:
-uptime, Return server running time.
+- `uptime`: Returns the server's running time.
-info,   Return server version and creation date.
+- `info`: Returns the server version and creation date.
-help,   Return list of available commands.
+- `help`: Displays a list of available commands.
-stop,   Stop server and client.
+- `stop`: Stops the server and client.

-listAllUsers, Show a list of all users and their roles.
+- `listAllUsers`: Shows a list of all users and their roles.
-addNewUser,   Add a new user to the app.
+- `addNewUser`: Adds a new user to the application.
-deleteUser,   Delete user from the app.
+- `deleteUser`: Deletes a user from the application.
-sendMessage,  Send a message to another User.
+- `sendMessage`: Sends a message to another user.
-readMessage,  Read the chosen message.
+- `readMessage`: Reads the chosen message.

-#### For regular user:
+### For Regular User:
-sendMessage, Send a message to another User.
+- `sendMessage`: Sends a message to another user.
+- `readMessage`: Reads the chosen message.
-readMessage, Read the chosen message. stop,   Stop server and client.
+- `stop`: Stops the server and client.